OneBlockPlus/polkadot-hackathon-2024/bangkok/39-GenomTex/README.md

 ## Project Explained

-As a demontration, we used "Michael Taylor".
+As a demontration client Michael Taylor is used.

 As you can see, Michael Taylor has 2 DNA scans available.
 One on which is synchonized to IPFS via Crust (decentralized pinning service).